JoaoMFCardoso/trr170/harvester/README.md

 ---
 #### Count Dataverse by Category

-Returns a count of Dataverses in dataverse for the provided category.
+Counts the number of Dataverses for each existing category (dataverse type).

 - Input:
-    - A category, e.g. Organization or Institution.
+    - None.
 - Output:
-    - The number of dataverses, filtered by a category. -1 if the category is not found.
+    - A dictionary, containing the category as key, and the number of dataverses with that category assigned as value.

 **Call Example**

-    count_dataverse_by_category('Organization')
+    count_dataverse_by_category()

 ___
 ___